 My answer was:

-How to apply their natural strengths + couple them to imagination + empathy to connect with others + collaboratively solve practical problems that affect a lot of people.
+How to apply their natural strengths, couple them to imagination + empathy, and connect with others in order to collaboratively solve practical problems that affect a lot of people.

 Certainly, practical problems can be defined broadly, from the narrow, business-focused sense to the strictly whimsical, but the most important question to ask about how to shape and foster this elusive quality in the coming generations might be:

-How do we get out of the way + let children’s natural creativity, curiosity + problem-solving grow?
+How do we get out of the way and let children’s natural creativity, curiosity, and problem-solving grow?

 We’ve always assumed the way forward is to ensure that more people study longer, but value is not found in how much to care about this or that but deciding what’s worth caring about.
 I think that this shift means that we need to prepare kids in a complementary but different way by shifting what we value most.